Do you love working with your hands? Are you the kind of person who likes to build things and see concrete results?

 Workforce Solutions of Greater Dallas’s targeted occupations lists six separate construction areas as high growth through 2017.
 Projections include 5,240 job openings for carpenters and 760 openings for construction and building inspectors.

-CareerOneStop, sponsored by the U.S. Department of Labor, projects job growth increase over the next decade of 24 percent for cost estimators; 23 percent for construction carpenters; and 22 percent for building inspectors.
+CareerOneStop, sponsored by the U.S. Department of Labor, projects job growth increase over the next decade of 24% for cost estimators; 23% for construction carpenters; and 22% for building inspectors.